bonitasoft/bonita-doc/md/7.3/getting-started-tutorial.md

 The easiest way to create these forms is from the process definition, so that is what you will do later in the tutorial.

 The following sections explain how to create the application page and then populate it with dummy data.
-At any stage, you can click **_Preview_** and see a preview the layout the page as it will appear to users.
+At any stage, you can click **_Preview_** and see a preview of the layout of the page as it will appear to users.
 Remember to click **_Save_** to save your work frequently.

 ### Create travel tool home page

 In Bonita BPM Studio, start the UI Designer by clicking the icon in the coolbar.
 This opens the UI Designer in your browser, at the home page.

-In the UI Designer home page, click on the **Create** button.
+In the UI Designer home page, click on the **_Create_** button.
 This brings a pop-up.
 In the pop-up, set the type to _Application page_ and name to _TravelTool_.
 The name must not contain spaces or special characters.
 This name is used in Bonita BPM to identify the page.
 It is not displayed to the application user.
-Click on **Create**.
+Click on **_Create_**.
 This opens the new page in the Page editor.

 Create the page structure by dragging widgets from the palette on the left and dropping them on the whiteboard (the central panel).
 Specify the characteristics of a widget by selecting it and updating the properties in the panel on the right.
 Add the following widgets: